AdrianRaFo/Play-Freestyle-Slick/Readme.md

 ## Dev guide
 `Controllers`: Compose by actions that get the request and return a response or redirect to another action

-`Models`: Compose by a case class a companion object and a class to mapping with slick
+`Dao`: Folder of Slick generated mapping and Fresstyle-Slick integration

-`Views`: Compose by the twirl templates
+`Views`: The twirl templates

 `filters.Filters`: Do not touch at this moment, it's a security filter